Harsh-Agrawal96/Timer/README.md

 ## **Features**

-- **Stopwatch**
+- **Stopwatch:**
      This is the stopwatch with start, stop, reset features with a laps time functionality to show in hours, minutes, seconds and milliseconds.

-- **Watch-set**
+- **Watch-set:**
      This is timer which allows setting a countdown timer in hours, minutes, seconds and milliseconds with start, stop and reset functionality.

 ---